 Organizations need to integrate social recognition into their employee recognition programs in an effective manner.
 Organizations should take a few key steps towards this, as described below:

-1. Promoting the Concept of Peer Recognition
+1. Promote the Concept of Peer Recognition

 Employee recognition should start from coworkers themselves; peer recognition should be promoted among the members of the workforce.
 The management should encourage and empower employees to appreciate the efforts and achievements of their coworkers directly without having to wait for the approval of their supervisors.
 Employees should feel free about walking up to their peers and praising them for a job done well.